 The Chinese Navy proposed the concept of a carrier-based aircraft in the 1980s.
 According to this 601, the J--13 modified carrier-based aircraft program was proposed.
 J--13 adopts single-engine abdomen air intake layout.
 Since the air inlet is below the fuselage and is not the main bearing structure, it hinders the layout of the landing gear.
 The sinking rate of the carrier aircraft is much larger than that of the shore-based aircraft.
 Therefore, the modified carrier-based aircraft of the belly-intake aircraft has great difficulties.
 The J-13 modified carrier aircraft scheme proposed by 601 retains the J--13 side wing layout.
 The engine was a domestic turbofan-12 (FWS-12A) medium thrust turbofan engine.

 J-13 ? / Su-30

-Some sources suggest that the J-13 designation would be applied to the Su-30, but this does not appear to have happened as of 2010.
+Some sources suggested that the J-13 designation would be applied to the Su-30, but this does not appear to have happened.

 Chengdu J-13 ?